boomboomllc/boomboomllc.github.io/tos.md

 We may also provide advertisers with reports about the performance of their ads to help them understand how people are interacting with their content on and off BoomBoom.
 For example, we may provide general demographic and interest information to advertisers to help them better understand their audience.
 We don’t share information that directly identifies you (information such as your name or email address that by itself can be used to contact you or identifies who you are).
 Learn more about how BoomBoom ads work here.

+This website uses third-party advertising partners that may use cookies to serve ads based on your non-personal browsing behavior.
+For more information on how these partners use cookies, please refer to their privacy policies.

-You may see branded content on BoomBoom posted by account holders who promote products or services based on a commercial relationship with the business partner mentioned in their content.
-You can learn more about this here.
+{% You may see branded content on BoomBoom posted by account holders who promote products or services based on a commercial relationship with the business partner mentioned in their content.
+You can learn more about this here. %}

 ## 4. The Privacy Policy